-With the electronic logging device (ELD) mandate deadline less than a month away, hopefully you are on your way to a successful ELD deployment.
-Or, maybe you have until December 16, 2019 because of the grandfathered automatic onboard recording device (AOBRD) rule.
+With the electronic logging device (ELD) mandate taking place all across North America, hopefully you are on your way to a successful ELD deployment.
+Or, maybe you’re having trouble with all the options that are in the market.
 Either way, this article provides useful tips to guarantee your road to ELD deployment is a smooth one.

 Choose a Vendor: Go Beyond Minimum ELD Compliance